 Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-Irish Lady's-tresses Spiranthes romanzoffiana has been discovered in Wales at Borth Bog (Cors Fochno), which is part of the Dyfi National Nature Reserve.
+In August 2019, Irish Lady's-tresses Spiranthes romanzoffiana was discovered in Wales at Borth Bog (Cors Fochno), which is part of the Dyfi National Nature Reserve.
 Never seen in Wales until now, Irish Lady's-tresses, which is extremely rare in the British Isles, is known only from a few scattered sites in Scotland, Ireland and Northern Ireland.
 It is absent from Europe and has a so-called 'amphi-Atlantic' distribution, next popping up in America where it is widespread and relatively common in certain areas.

-In the UK and Ireland this orchid is confined to a number of sites in Northern and Southern Ireland, Scotland, and strangely, to one isolated site in Dartmoor in Devonshire.
-It is both more common and widespread in North America where we have seen it in both Yellowstone National Park and in the Rocky Mountains National Park.
+In the UK and Ireland this orchid is confined to a number of sites in Northern and Southern Ireland, Scotland, and strangely, to one isolated site in Dartmoor in Devonshire - plus, as mentioned above, one site in Wales.
+It is much more common and widespread in North America where we have seen it in both Yellowstone National Park and in the Rocky Mountains National Park.

 How this orchid has come to have a distribution with colonies so distant from one another is very interesting.
 Hooded Ladies-tresses is not present in Europe other than the very restricted areas mentioned above.
 Perhaps the location of the sites relates back to pre-glacial times when America and Ireland were a single landmass, or at least united by a massive ice sheet.
 It is also possible that seed was transported from one place to another by birds or animals, of course.